-Deborah Samson [Sampson], the first woman to enlist, fight, and be honorably discharged from the American Military captivates audiences in an hour-long program chronicling her life.
-An indentured servant by age five, Deborah grew up in a man's world, where women were naught but second-class citizens.
-Without the ability to vote or own property, Deborah knew her options were limited; breaking the rules may be necessary to accomplish a greater goal in life.
+Deborah Samson [Sampson], the first woman to enlist, fight, and be honorably discharged from the American Military, captivates audiences in an hour-long program chronicling her life.
+An indentured servant by age five, Deborah grew up in a man's world, where women were naught but second-class subjects.
+Without the ability to vote nor to own property, Deborah knew her options were limited.
+Breaking the rules may be necessary to accomplish a greater goal in life.

 A Revolution of Her Own!™